“Food is our common ground, a universal experience”

 – James Beard

 Why is it that all the magic happens in the kitchen?
-During my travels and throughout my life as a self-proclaimed foodie, I have learned that food and cooking are magical phenomenons.
+During my travels and throughout my life as a lover of food and culture, I have learned that food and cooking are magical phenomenons.
 You see, food transcends cultural boundaries; you don’t need to understand someone else’s language to understand their passion for food.
 It is merely demonstrated to you by way of pleasant sounds, facial expressions, and hand gestures.
 You can learn so much about a culture by entering their kitchen, especially in the home of a local person.

-During our four weeks in Russia, we were very lucky to be able to visit with Sasha’s family and have lots of home-cooked meals.
-I had been introduced to Russian food by Sasha’s parents while visiting them in Boulder, Colorado, but experiencing it with the local ingredients from the region itself was a whole other world.
+During our four weeks in Russia, we were lucky to be able to visit with Sasha’s family and enjoy lots of home-cooked meals.
+I had been introduced to authentic cooking by my parents-in-law in their home in the U.S., but experiencing it with the local ingredients from the region itself was a whole other world.
 (They don’t mess around with meals; the table is always ornately dressed with their finest silver and crystal.)

 As an example of Korean food, below are some photos of a decent Korean restaurant we stumbled upon on the same street as our Thai Massage called Kim & Chi.
 This place had quick service, but most sit-down restaurants in Russia will take quite a while for food to come out because they typically make everything to-order and from scratch, unlike many American restaurants where lots of sauces, marinades, etc. are prepared ahead of time and just slapped on the grill when it is ordered.